-Timonium Truck Accident Lawyer
+Timonium Truck Accident Attorney

 A truck accident can completely change the trajectory of your life.
 If you want the best chance of achieving some sense of normalcy again, you must work closely with a Timonium truck accident lawyer.

 In this article, we will discuss what you can do in the aftermath of your accident in Timonium or Baltimore County to hold the right parties responsible.
 We will also highlight why hiring a truck accident attorney is critical in that scenario.

 Maryland Trucking Laws and Safety on the Road

 Truckers must abide by certain rules and regulations to ensure they can be safe on the road.
 Parties who violate those laws and cause accidents will be penalized significantly.
 Let’s discuss some of the Maryland laws most relevant to truck accident cases in this section of the article.

 Driver fatigue is one of the most common causes of truck accidents.
 As a result, hours of service laws for truckers have been enacted to prevent fatigue-related accidents.
 Maryland also follows those laws.
 First, truckers are only allowed to drive a maximum of 11 hours after spending 10 consecutive hours off-duty.
 A truck driver can also only spend 14 hours on duty after they come off a 10-hour break.
 They are not allowed to drive beyond that 14th hour.